-Notes to the Financial Statements (Continued) Year ended December 31, 2021
+Notes to the Financial Statements

 1. The company

 Jamaica Producers Group Limited ("the company") is incorporated and domiciled in Jamaica.
 The company's registered office is located at 4 Fourth Avenue, Newport West, Kingston 13, Jamaica.

 The main activities of the company, its subsidiaries (collectively, "group"), joint ventures and associates (note 32) are port terminal operations; shipping and logistics; the cultivation, marketing and distribution of fresh produce; food and drink manufacturing; land management and the holding of investments.